 –

 Note: The earthly marriage of two becoming one in the flesh depicts our heavenly connection.
 Our connection to Christ does not depict the earthly marriage.
-As a Christian, God’s redemption through His Spirit married me to Christ making us one body and spirit.
+As a Christian, God’s redemption through His Spirit married (joined) me to Christ making us one body and spirit.
 Through sexual intimacy, I became married to my wife making us one flesh only.

 –